brunopenso/multi-integration-library/README.md

 When you define the routes, the paths will be interpreted in the order of declaration and it will execute the function associated to the exec property.

-Have a look to the [multi-integration-library-test](https://github.com/brunopenso/multi-integration-library-test) on how to implement a multi technology integration that will enable you to port your code from local, to any providers without changing any code.
+Have a look to the [multi-integration-library-test](https://github.com/brunopenso/multi-integration-library-test) on how to implement a multi technology integration that will enable you to port your code from local to any providers without changing any code.

 ## Local testing